jupyterhub/zero-to-jupyterhub-k8s/doc/source/authentication.rst

 GitHub is the largest hosting service for git repositories.
-It is free to create an account at GitHub, and relatively straightforward to set up OAuth credentials so that users can authenticate with their GitHUb username/password.
+It is free to create an account at GitHub, and relatively straightforward to set up OAuth credentials so that users can authenticate with their GitHub username/password.

 To create OAuth credentials on GitHub, follow these steps: